flamelily-bluescsi/bluescsi/picomemall.md

 * Pico W pre-flashed with latest firmware
 * This does NOT include the audio add-on.
 Add an adLib audio board [here](/adlibpicomem)

 Price includes shipping costs.
-Please choose your shipping region below.
+Make sure you choose the correct delivery region from the dropdown.

 {% if site.picomem > 0 %}
 {% include price.md %}